 How to Disable Logcat in Android Studio Giraffe

 Many developers (including me) used to go back to the older version of Logcat by going to Settings > Experimental and uncheck the “Enable new Logcat tool window” and we would get back to the older version.
-However, since the release of the new Giraffe Android Studio, the updated Logcat is no longer in the Experimental category and at the time of writing this article, there has been no official way to get to the older version which leaves us no choice but to adapt to the newer version of the Logcat message window.
+However, since the release of the new Giraffe Android Studio, the updated Logcat is no longer in the Experimental category and at the time of writing this article, there has been no official way to get to the older version.

 The new Logcat can still be useful if you’re looking to see the errors in your application.
 The newer version introduced a mechanism in the Logcat through which we can identify any specific category of error, debug, verbose etc. So far, I have been using this functionality to figure out the error messages in my apps.
 It’s not exactly the same as the old Logcat style where you can use dropdown to see the messages but it’s still useful in its own way.